 Personal Security & Awareness

-Stay Aware, Stay Alive!
+Stay Alert, Stay Alive!

 Every week in London there are several moped enabled crimes committed: robberies, muggings, stabbings, acid attacks, shootings and murders!
 The Metropolitan police seem ineffective in dealing with this epidemic; how long will it be before there’s a moped enabled terror attack?
 Will the police start taking this problem serious then and deal with it?